Transportation Alternatives Program

 - Environmental mitigation activities including pollution prevention, abatement and mitigation of highway runoff, reduction of vehicle-caused wildlife mortality or restore habitat connectivity.

-Deadline: By 5:00 PM on Friday, February 23rd.
-Send 1 printed original and 10 copies of your complete application to the Miami-Dade TPO, 111 NW 1st St, Suite 920, Miami, 33128.
-Also, send 1 electronic copy of each application to Xiomara.firstname.lastname@example.org and email@example.com.
+Deadline: By 5:00 PM on Friday, February 22, 2019 send 1 printed original and 10 copies of your complete application to the Miami-Dade TPO, 111 NW 1st St, Suite 920, Miami, 33128.
+Also, send 1 electronic copy of each application to Xiomara.email@example.com, firstname.lastname@example.org and email@example.com.

 - Transportation Alternatives Program Application Cycle Letter and TAP Selection and Prioritization Criteria.